Variables#

 Changing variable types#

-You can change the type of a variable - cast it to another type - using bool, int, float, str as functions, with the variable you want to cast as the argument:
+You can change the type of a variable - cast it to another type - using the functions int, float, str, and bool, with the variable you want to cast as the argument:

-b_cast_to_float = float(b_as_str) # cast a from a string to a floating point
+b_as_float = float(b) # cast a from a string to a floating point

 (str, float)